 - Cajun seasoning and kosher salt, to taste

 For the presoak, rinse and sort through beans, place in pressure cooker pot and add enough water to cover the beans plus 2 inches.
 Add 1/2 tablespoon of the butter, seal and cook on high for 5 minutes.
 Let pressure release naturally; drain and set aside.
 The butter helps to keep foaming down in this step.

-Add 1/2 tablespoon of butter to cooker and saute onion, bell pepper, celery and garlic, until soft.
+Add 1/2 tablespoon of butter to cooker and toss with onion, bell pepper, celery and garlic.
 Add ham bone, peppers, basil, thyme, bay leaf and 1 tablespoon butter.
 Return beans to pot and top with 4 cups fresh water.
 Seal and set for 15 minutes.
 Let pressure release naturally.
 Remove ham bone and set aside to cool slightly.